estr3llas/yara_rules/README.md

 # README

-some of the yara rules i've made for malware i've analysed over my career <br />
-feel free to download and use in your own environment
+feel free to use it in your own environment